 And then there’s Cascada el Pavon waterfall, a lovely cascade through a rock chute that’s been worn so smooth it almost looks man-made.
 Water tumbles into a delicious swimming hole reached via an easy, short trail right off a back road around Ojochal.
 While you’re out there, be sure to stop at a nearby open-air restaurant called Tilapias El Pavon for the lightest, fluffiest fried yucca we ate in all of Costa Rica.

 For romance, relaxation, and value for money you can’t beat Bali Rica Casitas, plus you’ll be in the gracious hands of our friends Mac and Sharon McIver.
 Choose your stand-alone casita with a kitchen on the garden property where toucans will be your only neighbors.

-Casa Bambú at Bali Rica charms with a private Jacuzzi and a cozy jungle cabin feel ($85 double).
-Casa Rica at Bali Rica (US$125 double) is a traditional Balinese structure which was shipped over piece by piece from Bali.
+Accommodations at Bali Rica include Casa Bambú which has a private Jacuzzi and a cozy jungle cabin feel ($85 double).
+Casa Rica is a traditional Balinese structure that was shipped over piece by piece from Bali (US$125 double).
 It’s larger and even more romantic with a private plunge pool and private Balinese wooden gazebo.
 There’s also an on-site spa with one of the most dramatic soaking tubs in Costa Rica and a pavilion for yoga, meditation, painting, whatever.

 After our time in Ojochal we were ready to explore more of the hidden corners of the Pacific Coast so we jumped at the chance to do some house sitting for a homeowner with a spectacular home in the hills above tiny Playa Matapalo further north up the coast where sloths, toucans, and spectacular Pacific Coast views greeted us every day.